Northern California: Economy

 Northern California's economy is noted for being the de facto world leader in high-tech industry (software, semiconductor/micro-electronics, biotechnology and medical devices/instruments), as well as being known for clean power, biomedical, government, and finance.
 Other significant industries include tourism, shipping, manufacturing, and agriculture.
 Its economy is diverse, though more concentrated in high technology.
-It is home to the state capital, as well as several Western United States regional offices in San Francisco, such as the Federal Reserve and 9th Circuit Court.
+It is home to the state capital, as well as the western branches of federal agencies and courts, including the Federal Reserve, United States Court of Appeals for the Ninth Circuit, and United States District Court for the Northern District of California.